The ICAO Facilitation Conference (FALC 2025) is currently taking place in Doha, Qatar, from April 14 to 17, 2025.

 This significant event brings together States and aviation industry stakeholders to explore advancements in air transport facilitation.
 Under the theme “Facilitating the Future of Air Transport“, the conference aims to promote collaboration, efficiency, and inclusivity in global air travel.
 A highlight of the conference is the high-level ministerial segment, which sets the strategic tone and renews global commitment to enhancing air transport facilitation.

-Session 8: Assistance to Aircraft Accident Victims and Their Families
+Session 8: Assistance to Aircraft Accident Victims and Their Families.

 One of the key sessions at FALC 2025 is Session 8, titled “Assistance to Aircraft Accident Victims and Their Families,” scheduled for April 15, 2025, from 15:45 to 17:00.